Galen: Biography

 Galen's Greek name Γαληνός (Galēnós) comes from the adjective γαληνός (galēnós) 'calm'.
 Galen's Latin name (Aelius or Claudius) implies he had Roman citizenship.

 Galen describes his early life in On the affections of the mind.
-He was born in September 129 AD.
+He was born in September 129 CE.
 His father, Aelius Nicon, was a wealthy patrician, an architect and builder, with eclectic interests including philosophy, mathematics, logic, astronomy, agriculture and literature.
 Galen describes his father as a "highly amiable, just, good and benevolent man".
 At that time Pergamon (modern-day Bergama, Turkey) was a major cultural and intellectual centre, noted for its library, second only to that in Alexandria, as well as being the site of a large temple to the healing god Asclepius.
-The city attracted both Stoic and Platonic philosophers, to whom Galen was exposed at age 14.
+The city attracted both Stoic and Platonic philosophers, to whom Galen was exposed at the age of 14.
 His studies also took in each of the principal philosophical systems of the time, including Aristotelian and Epicurean.
 His father had planned a traditional career for Galen in philosophy or politics and took care to expose him to literary and philosophical influences.
 However, Galen states that in around 145 his father had a dream in which the god Asclepius appeared and commanded Nicon to send his son to study medicine.